 I think it’s because they are for the most part brown…and well brown food is hard to photograph.

-While I wouldn’t call this cake ugly it does look rather boring.
+While I wouldn’t call this Fireball Glazed Fresh Apple Cake ugly it does look rather boring.

 Brown, on brown, on brown action (don’t Google that I fear there is a movie with that title somewhere…and it’s not safe for work).